Demar3 Etsere Melatonic Ampoule

 Learn more about Beta-GlucanIllicium Verum Fruit/Seed Oil is an oil.

-Learn more about Tranexamic AcidThis ingredient is commonly known as Patchouli oil.
+Learn more about Tranexamic AcidThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilPelargonium Graveolens Flower Oil is the pressed oil of the Rose Geranium plant.
 It is volatile, meaning it evaporates off the skin.